Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 - Develop an informational advantage in future transactions.

-A well-executed sector thesis helps firms narrow investment focus and develops the niche industry knowledge and key advisory relationships buyers want to see.
+A well-executed sector thesis developed with trusted private equity advisors helps firms narrow investment focus and develops the niche industry knowledge and key advisory relationships buyers want to see.

 Is there an added cost associated with not specializing?